BioKIC/symbiota-docs/content/editor/edit/fields/_index.en.md

 {{< dwc-term id="isCultivated" verbatim="Cultivated Checkbox" descr="Check when the organism was established with the aid of humans and would not be able to exist on their own.
 This true/false field enables the ability to filter non-native or naturalized species." obs="Not currently exported in DwC format.">}}

-{{< dwc-term id="typeStatus" verbatim="Type Status" descr="Whether or not the specimen is a type, and if so, the type designation." ex="HOLOTYPE, ISOTYPE, PARATYPE" dwc="typeStatus" >}}
+{{< dwc-term id="typeStatus" verbatim="Type Status" descr="The type designation of a specimen, if it is a type specimen" ex="HOLOTYPE, ISOTYPE, PARATYPE" dwc="typeStatus" >}}

-{{< dwc-term id="disposition" verbatim="Disposition" descr="The location or status of the physical specimen." ex="missing, on loan" dwc="disposition" >}}
+{{< dwc-term id="disposition" verbatim="Disposition" descr="The location or status of the physical specimen." ex="missing, on loan, cone collection" dwc="disposition" >}}

 {{< dwc-term id="occurrenceID" verbatim="Occurrence Id" descr="This is the Global Unique Identification (GUID) for the specimen.
-This identification code should be stable and uniquely identify the specimen relative to all other specimens within the world." ex="DUKE-B-3456673, BRY-L-453584" dwc="occurrenceID" >}}
+This identification code should be stable and uniquely identify the specimen relative to all other specimens within the world." ex="000866d2-c177-4648-a200-ead4007051b9, urn:catalog:UWBM:Bird:89776" dwc="occurrenceID" >}}

 {{< dwc-term id="fieldNumber" verbatim="Field Number" dwc="fieldNumber" >}}

+{{< dwc-term id="ownerInstitutionCode" verbatim="Owner Code" descr="The acronym of the owning institution.
+Only enter a value if the owning institution is different than what was entered when the metadata for the collection institution was added to the portal." ex="NPS, Forest Service" dwc="ownerInstitutionCode" >}}

+{{< dwc-term id="basisOfRecord" verbatim="Basis of Record" descr="The type of record the specimen is classified as.
+For physical collections, this field defaults to “PreservedSpecimen” (aka herbarium specimen) and for observation projects, the default is “Observation”." ex="PreservedSpecimen, LivingSpecimen, Observation" dwc="basisOfRecord" >}}

+{{< dwc-term id="language" verbatim="Language" descr="The language of the label information" ex="English, Spanish, Portuguese" dwc="language" >}}

 {{< dwc-term id="processingStatus" verbatim="Processing Status" descr="The status of the digital record.
 This field is used for internal data management and review.
 The values used are dictated by the specific workflow of each institution." >}}